 And there’s also dates!

-So, I put my desire for reduced refined sugars into action and created a quick and easy recipe for a “raw cookie.”
-Technically they’re date balls, but raw cookies work too.
+So, I put my desire for reduced refined sugars into action and created a quick and easy snack recipe for a “raw cookie.”
+Technically they’re more like coconut date balls, but raw cookies work too.

-These date balls are still sweet, but they’re free of processed sugar and they scratch that itch for something a little sweet after lunch.
+These protein date balls are still sweet, but they’re free of processed sugar and they scratch that itch for sweet snacks during the day.
 Just like any cookie, though, it’s hard to eat only one so be sure to make plenty!

 Paleo Energy Bites with Dates

-So, basically these date balls are energy bites made with dates instead of a syrup sweetener like my other energy bite recipes.
+So, basically these healthy no bake date balls are energy bites made with medjool dates instead of a syrup sweetener like my other energy bite recipes.
 Take, for example, my Red Velvet Energy Bites where I used agave as the sweetener.
-Agave is a great ingredient for energy bites because it has a low glycemic index and does a great job binding the energy bites together.

 The good news is that medjool dates are fine on a Raw diet, a Whole30 diet, and a Paleo diet.
-And once processed in the food processor, become sticky just like syrup.
-That means dates create a great binder to hold these energy bites together too.
+And once processed in the food processor, dates become sticky just like syrup.
+That means dates create a great binder to hold these paleo power balls together too.
 In addition, they add a nice caramel flavor to the energy bites.

 How to Make Date Balls

-One tip here: If your dates are cold or firm, it helps to heat them up in the microwave for 10 – 20 seconds to soften them up.
+Note: If your dates are cold or firm, it helps to heat them up in the microwave to soften them up.
 Remove the pits first and then chop them into little pieces and put them in a microwave-safe bowl.
 Then heat in the microwave for 10 – 20 seconds and put a plate over the bowl.
 This will make the dates tender.

 Then pour that bowl of dates into your food processor, along with the other ingredients and pulse a few times.
 The hardest part of this date ball recipe is rolling the balls and not eating them all!

 You might want to check out my Chocolate Chip Peanut Butter Energy Bites too.
 Lots of great flavors!